tj-tusharjain/azure-compute-docs/articles/virtual-machines/disks-enable-performance.md

 ## Limitations

-- Can only be enabled on Standard HDD, Standard SSD, and Premium SSD managed disks that are 513 GiB or larger.
+- Can only be enabled on Standard HDD, Standard SSD, and Premium SSD managed disks that are 513 GiB or larger
-- Can only be enabled on new disks.
+- Can only be enabled on new disks
-    - To work around this, create a snapshot of your disk, then create a new disk from the snapshot.
+    - To work around this, create a snapshot of your disk, then create a new disk from the snapshot
-- Not supported for disks recovered with Azure Site Recovery or Azure Backup.
+- Not supported for disks recovered with Azure Site Recovery
-- Can't be enabled in the Azure portal.
+- Can't be enabled in the Azure portal

 ## Prerequisites